We invite you to join our Frontiers in Gastroenterology and Hepatology CME series.

 This curriculum covers fourteen key topic areas encompassing all of the organ systems in the gastrointestinal and hepatobiliary systems, as well as over-arching topics.
 Examples of such topics include malignancy, nutrition, surgical aspects, radiological considerations, pediatric patients, and motility disorders.

 Keep abreast of the latest literature, learn new clinical techniques and diagnostic testing for common gastrointestinal problems, participate in regular reviews of difficult or unusual problems for the practicing gastroenterologist, and keep up to date with current research topics.

 The Frontiers in Gastroenterology & Hepatology is comprised of five rotating session formats.
 Each week consists of a combination of two to three of the session formats listed below.
 For each week that you plan to attend, please check our Calendar.
 Room location, session times, format, and speakers are subject to change.
+[Note: The sessions are held virtually until further notice].
 The calendar is updated frequently, so check in often.
 As a registered attendee of the series, you will receive email notifications regarding these changes.

 Session Format I: Journal Article Reviews

 Reviews of recently published medical literature which will address educational needs in a variety of areas, encompassing all of the organ systems in the gastrointestinal and hepatobiliary systems as well as over-arching topics.
 The presentations are organized by topic.
 There are three in-depth reviews at each session, two given by members of the faculty and one by a fellow.
 Published manuscripts are reviewed and critiqued by each presenter, who provides an annotated bibliography.